EMsoft-org/EMsoft/ReadMe.md

 ## New features in 4.2
 - There are a few minor bug fixes
-- The main reason for this release is establishing a DOI number so that this version can be linked to a Dictionary Indexing tutorial paper that waspublished in the journal **Integrating Materials and Manufacturing Innovation** (see top of page).
+- The main reason for this release is establishing a DOI number so that this version can be linked to a Dictionary Indexing tutorial paper that was published in the journal **Integrating Materials and Manufacturing Innovation** (see top of page).

 ## New features in 4.1
 - The EMsoft superbuild has been updated and made more robust, so you will need to rebuild your SDK if you are going to work with this release.